Our senior Electrical and Computer Engineering students will present their final projects 9-11 a.m. Wednesday, July 8, in the Holley Lecture Hall.

 The FSU Panama City Student vs. Faculty vs. Staff vs. Alumni Volleyball Tournament is giving back this year.
 The campus tradition, which will be 1-4 p.m.
 July 16, will benefit the Miracle League, the Emerald Coast Rotary and FSU Panama City student activities.

 Sarah Grace Bennett likes to help families let loose and have fun.
 As a summer intern at Seahaven Beach Resorts, the Panama City native manages Lil’ Shark’s Club for guests ages 4 to 15.
 The internship is the final requirement before earning her bachelor’s degree in Recreation, Tourism and Events.

 Florida State University has named a distinguished educator and administrator as the dean of FSU Panama City and the College of Applied Studies.
-Carol D. Edwards, who has served as dean of the College of Visual and Performing Arts and professor of art education at Texas Tech University since 2007, will begin Aug.
+Carol D. Edwards, who is dean of the College of Visual and Performing Arts and professor of art education at Texas Tech University, will begin Aug.
 10.